webmachinelearning/prompt-api/README.md

 console.log(result);

-// Prompt the model and stream the result: const stream = await session.promptStreaming("Write me an extra-long poem.");
+// Prompt the model and stream the result: const stream = session.promptStreaming("Write me an extra-long poem.");
 for await (const chunk of stream) {
   console.log(chunk);
 }